Proof Hashes

 assert(

-'Proof hash mismatch — batch integrity check failed'
+'Proof hash mismatch — verification check failed'

 );

-Step 5 (optional): Validate the chain link
+Step 4 (optional): Validate the chain link

 If you stored the previous delta's proof hash, confirm it matches previousProofHash to verify chain continuity.